efers/wordle-movie/README.md

 # Word Guessing Game

+# How to play
+- Guess the bollywood movie name in 6 tries.
+- Each guess must be a valid 5 letter movie name.
+- Hit the enter button to submit.
+- After each guess, the color of the tiles will change to show how close your guess was to the name.
+- Movie names with special characters and/or space are not allowed E.g. 'Mr. X', 'Dil Se', 'Lekin...'
+- Consider official full name of movie E.g. 'Dahek The Burning Passion' instead of 'Dahek'
+- Just like popular Wordle, each day new movie name will be available.

+# Code & Setup
 This is a clone project of a popular word guessing game made using React, Typescript, and Tailwind.

 _To Run Locally:_